-Issuance of new 5.75% Convertible Senior Subordinated Exchange Notes Due 2018 in Exchange for 2015 Notes - The 2018 notes are the Company's general, unsecured, senior obligations, except that the 2018 notes were subordinated to the Sanofi Loan facility prior to the extinguishment of the facility on November 9, 2016.
-The 2018 notes rank equally in right of payment with the Company's other unsecured senior debt.
-The 2018 notes bear interest at the rate of 5.75% per year on the principal amount, payable semiannually in arrears in cash on February 15 and August 15 of each year, beginning February 15, 2016, with interest accruing from August 15, 2015.
-The 2018 notes mature on August 15, 2018.
+Issuance of new 5.75% Convertible Senior Subordinated Exchange Notes Due 2018 in Exchange for 2015 Notes - As of September 30, 2017, the 5.75% Convertible Senior Subordinated Exchange Notes Due 2018 (the "2018 notes") were the Company's general, unsecured, senior obligations.
+Subsequently, on October 23, 2017, the 2018 notes were exchanged for new 5.75% Convertible Senior Subordinated Exchange Notes due 2021 (the "2021 notes") and a specified number of shares of common stock as described in Note 15 - Subsequent Events.
+The 2018 notes ranked equally in right of payment with the Company's other unsecured senior debt.
+The 2018 notes bore interest at the rate of 5.75% per year on the principal amount, payable semiannually in arrears in cash on February 15 and August 15 of each year, beginning February 15, 2016, with interest accruing from August 15, 2015.
+The 2018 notes would have matured on August 15, 2018.
 Accrued interest related to these notes is recorded in accrued expenses and other current liabilities on the accompanying condensed consolidated balance sheets.

-The 2018 notes are convertible, at the option of the holder, at any time on or prior to the close of business on the business day immediately preceding the stated maturity date, into shares of the Company's common stock at an initial conversion rate of 29 shares per \$1,000 principal amount of 2018 notes, which is equal to a conversion price of approximately \$34.00 per share, the same conversion price as that of the 2015 notes on the date of exchange.
-The conversion rate is subject to adjustment under certain circumstances described in an indenture governing the 2018 notes dated August 10, 2015 with US Bank (as successor trustee to Wells Fargo, National Association), including in connection with a make-whole fundamental change.
-If certain fundamental changes occur, the Company will be obligated to pay a make-whole premium on any 2018 notes converted in connection with such fundamental change by increasing the conversion rate on such 2018 notes.
-If the Company undergoes certain fundamental changes, except in certain circumstances, each holder of 2018 notes will have the option to require the Company to repurchase all or any portion of that holder's 2018 notes.
-The fundamental change repurchase price will be 100% of the principal amount of the 2018 notes to be repurchased plus accrued and unpaid interest, if any.
+The 2018 notes were convertible, at the option of the holder, at any time on or prior to the close of business on the business day immediately preceding the stated maturity date, into shares of the Company's common stock at an initial conversion rate of 29 shares per \$1,000 principal amount of 2018 notes, which was the initial conversion rate as defined in the agreement.
+The conversion rate was subject to adjustment under certain circumstances described in an indenture governing the 2018 notes dated August 10, 2015 with US Bank (as successor trustee to Wells Fargo, National Association), including in connection with a make-whole fundamental change.
+If certain fundamental changes had occurred, the Company would be obligated to pay a make-whole premium on any 2018 notes converted in connection with such fundamental change by increasing the conversion rate on such 2018 notes.
+If the Company underwent certain fundamental changes, except in certain circumstances, each holder of 2018 notes would have had the option to require the Company to repurchase all or any portion of that holder's 2018 notes.
+The fundamental change repurchase price would have been 100% of the principal amount of the 2018 notes to be repurchased plus accrued and unpaid interest, if any.